 Why do life insurance companies care if I’ve been prescribed Lidoderm?

-Because Lidoderm can also be prescribed to individuals suffering from shingles, if one has just recently been prescribed Lidoderm for this reason, it’s conceivable that a life insurance company may want to “postpone” an individual’s life insurance application until which point they are no longer treating their shingles and are able to demonstrate that they are not suffering from any “lingering” affects of such an attack.
+Because Lidoderm can also be prescribed to individuals suffering from shingles, if one has just recently been prescribed Lidoderm for this reason, it’s conceivable that a life insurance company may want to “postpone” an individual’s life insurance application until which point they are no longer treating their shingles and are able to demonstrate that they are not suffering from any “lingering” effects of such an attack.

 This is why…

-It’s not totally uncommon for an individual who has been prescribed Lidoderm to be asked multiple questions about their Lidoderm prescription and about the underlying pre-existing medical condition which has warranted its prescription in the first place.
+It’s not totally uncommon for an individual who has been prescribed Lidoderm be asked multiple questions about their Lidoderm prescription and about the underlying pre-existing medical condition which has warranted its prescription in the first place.

 What kind of information will the insurance companies ask me or be interested in?